IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 When you're finished on this page, be sure to click "Save Changes" to save what you've done.

-Note: If you prefer, it is also possible to set an image file in your dataset as your thumbnail by selecting the file, going to Edit Files -> Metadata, and using the "Set Thumbnail" button.
+.. note:: If you prefer, it is also possible to set an image file in your dataset as your thumbnail by selecting the file, going to Edit Files -> Metadata, and using the "Set Thumbnail" button.

 Widgets
 -------